zhangerjun/UNet_model/README.md

 In the future, we will try to make it work with any shape of imput images and also multi-class segmentation will be added.

 This work was inspired by the [publication](https://lmb.informatik.uni-freiburg.de/Publications/2015/RFB15a/).
-It was completed in Magic lab in TransMedTech Institute in CHU Sainte Justine Hospital.
+It was completed in NeuroPoly at Polytechnique Montreal and Magic lab in TransMedTech Institute in CHU Sainte Justine Hospital.